Dr. Donna O’LearyLong Island and Staten Island

-- $450 includes mobile vet drive time, house call time, sedation, home euthanasia (You may prefer home burial or a pet cemetery.)
+- $450 – $500 includes mobile vet drive time, house call time, sedation, home euthanasia.
+(This option would be for home burial or a pet cemetery.)

-- $850 includes mobile vet drive time, house call time, sedation, home euthanasia, pet body transport, private cremation, ashes saved, ashes returned via personal delivery or shipping (You may prefer to have the mobile vet take your pet’s body and save/return the ashes.)
+- $850 – $900 includes mobile vet drive time, house call time, sedation, home euthanasia, pet body transport, private cremation, ashes saved, ashes returned via personal delivery for certain locations (You may prefer to have the mobile vet take your pet’s body and save/return the ashes.).

 - Private Home Euthanasia with Relaxing Sedation